anphonic/ej2-aspnetmvc-docs/src/grid/grid/edit.md

 {% endaspTab %}

+#### Perform CRUD action programmatically

+Grid methods can be used to perform CRUD operations programmatically.
+The `addRecord`, `deleteRecord`, and `startEdit` methods are used to perform CRUD operations in the following demo.

+* To add a new record to the Grid, use the `addRecord` method.
+In this method, you can pass the data parameter to add a new record to the Grid, and the index parameter to add a record at a specific index.
+If you call this method with no parameters, it will create an empty row in the Grid.

+* To change the selected row to the edit state, use the `startEdit` method.

+* If you need to update the row data in the Grid’s datasource, you can use the `updateRow` method.
+In this method, you need to pass the index value of the row to be updated along with the updated data.

+* If you need to update the particular cell in the row, you can use the `setCellValue` method.
+In this method, you need to pass the primary key value of the data source, field name, and new value for the particular cell.

+* To remove a selected row from the Grid, use the `deleteRecord` method.
+For both edit and delete operations, you must select a row first.

+> **Note:** In both normal and dialog editing modes, these methods can be used.

+{% aspTab template="grid/edit/programmatic", sourceFiles="programmatic.cs" %}

+{% endaspTab %}

 ### Dialog

 In dialog edit mode, when you start editing the currently selected row data will be shown on a dialog.